-- Identifying your target audience
+- Identify your target audience and know your competition

 Looking for guidance specific to you and your business?
 Speak with one of our ecommerce marketing specialists!

 1. Identify Your Target Audience & Competition